hashicorp/terraform-provider-azurerm/website/docs/d/cosmosdb_account.html.markdown

 * `secondary_connection_string` - The secondary connection string for the CosmosDB account.

+* `primary_readonly_connection_string` - The primary read-only connection string for the CosmosDB account.

+* `secondary_readonly_connection_string` - The secondary read-only connection string for the CosmosDB account.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: